top of page

 Half-Day workshops:

-recognising the impact of triggers and trauma and the need to examine both adult and
+Recognising the impact of triggers and trauma and the need to sooth students

 Full Day workshops: